 ORCA House

-A residential treatment facility for adults age 18 or older who have a diagnosed, serious mental illness or substance use disorder.
+A residential treatment facility for adults age 18 or older serving patients with serious mental illness or dual diagnosis.

 Mental Health Residential Treatment